pycontribs/pyrax/docs/cloud_databases.md

 	<CloudDatabaseInstance created=2012-10-24T20:43:39, hostname=37f6114e50e8767af7b85b7923c619e8063a505e.rackspaceclouddb.com, id=11f604c4-19c6-4653-9a74-104f79a5124e, links=[{u'href': u'https://ord.databases.api.rackspacecloud.com/v1.0/000000/instances/11f604c4-19c6-4653-9a74-104f79a5124e', u'rel': u'self'}, {u'href': u'https://ord.databases.api.rackspacecloud.com/instances/11f604c4-19c6-4653-9a74-104f79a5124e', u'rel': u'bookmark'}], name=first_instance, status=BUILD, updated=2012-10-24T20:43:39, volume={u'size': 2}>

 If you are planning on using your Cloud Database instance from one of your Cloud Servers, you will need the `hostname` attribute of that instance.
 In this case, it is `37f6114e50e8767af7b85b7923c619e8063a505e.rackspaceclouddb.com`.
-Since this host is not public, only Cloud Servers within the same region can access this instance.
+Since this host is not publicly accessible, only Cloud Servers and Cloud Load Balancers within the same region can access this instance.

+## Resizing an Instance
+Resizing an instance refers to changing the amount of RAM allocated to your instance.
+To do this, call the instance's `resize()` method, passing in the flavor of the desired size.

+	inst.resize("m1.medium")

 ## Create a Database
 Once you have an instance, you need to create a database.
 You must specify a name for the new database, as well as the optional parameters for `character_set` and `collate`.
 If these are not specified, the defaults of `utf8` and `utf8_general_ci` will be used, respectively.

 There are two variations: calling the `create_database()` method of a `CloudDatabaseInstance` object, or by calling the `create_database()` method of the cloud_databases module itself.
 With the second version, you must specify the instance in which the database will be created.
-The method is flexible enough that you can pass in an `CloudDatabaseInstance` object, or the ID of the instance.
+Either a `CloudDatabaseInstance` object or its `id` will work.
 Assuming that `inst` is a reference to the instance you created above, here are both versions:

 	db = inst.create_database("db_name")
 	print "DB:", db